day-trips

 This post may contain affiliate links, which means I earn a small commission, at no extra cost to you.
 It helps keep the blog alive, and we really appreciate your support!

-The most popular day trip from Jaén is Úbeda, about 50 minutes away with a monumental Renaissance centre that rivals anything in Italy.
+The most popular day trip from Jaén is Úbeda, about 50 minutes away with a Renaissance centre that genuinely rivals anything in Italy, although not in scale.

-My personal favourite is combining Úbeda and Baeza in one day.
-They're just 9km apart, both UNESCO-listed, and both almost entirely free of crowds.
+We combined Úbeda and Baeza in one day.
+They're just 9km apart, both UNESCO-listed, and almost entirely free of crowds.

 Granada is only an hour away, putting the Alhambra within easy reach.
 Córdoba and its Mezquita are about the same distance.
-And the Sierra de Cazorla offers genuine wilderness on a scale that surprises everyone who visits.
+And the Sierra de Cazorla is wilderness on a scale most people don't anticipate until they're already inside the park.

 Day Trips from Jaén